-Do you want to experience the unique beauty of the Dominican Republic on extraordinary adventures?
-Then come with us on this eight-day trip!
+Have you always wanted to experience the unique beauty of the Dominican Republic?
+Then join us for an eight-day adventure!
 Spend three nights at a base in the southwest of the island near Barahona and three more in the Alpes Dominicanos in Jarabacoa.
-Enjoy an active vacation with the best conditions for sightseeing, rapid boat trips over the longest river in the Caribbean, and many other exciting activities!
+This active-packed vacation offers great sightseeing opportunities, rapid boat trips over the longest river in the Caribbean, and many other exciting activities!

 The best time to visit Santo Domingo is between December and May.
-During this period, the average temperature is around 86°F, and the water temperature is about 80°F.
+During this period, the average temperature is around 30°C, and the water temperature is about 27°C.

 After landing at the airport, a partner agency will welcome you and take you to the old town of Santo Domingo.
 Use this first day to get to know the oldest city in the New World.
-The capital is also the largest metropolis in the country, and a great way to have the first glimpse into its culture.
+The capital is also the largest metropolis in the country, giving you glimpses of its culture.
 Experience the mix of old-world charm and modern Latin flair that characterizes Santo Domingo.

 Today’s destination is Barahona!
 Head out of town towards San Cristóbal, the city where dictator Trujillo was born.
-You will experience the versatility of the Dominican Republic during this 143-mile journey.
-As you pass the dreamy villages, lined with mango and breadfruit trees, coconut palms and bananas, you will gradually get to Bani.
-Afterward, the road ahead leads through barren land, and columnar cacti and yellow-flowering agaves that dominate the panorama.
-In Hatillo and in the mountains, too, there is a similar landscape, characterized by a stony landscape.
-Once you have crossed the mountains, you will have an entirely new panorama, opening up the view of the Rio Yaque del Sur with its palm trees.
-Admire the unique perspective of the only river oasis in this otherwise dry area.
+You will experience the versatility of the Dominican Republic during this 230-kilometer journey.
+As you pass the dreamy villages, lined with mango and breadfruit trees, coconut palms, and bananas, you will gradually get to Bani.
+Afterward, the road ahead leads through barren land, and columnar cacti and yellow-flowering agaves dominate Hatillo’s panorama.
+Once you have crossed the mountains’ stony landscape, you will have an entirely new spectacle as the view of the Rio Yaque del Sur appears beyond its palm trees.
+Admire the unique perspective of the only river oasis in this dry landscape.

 In the early evening, you will reach the provincial capital of Barahona.
 This town once served as a hiding place for the famous pirate Cofresí.
-The pirate was feared and sought after in the 19th century but managed to escape again and again.
-Until one day, he was caught and sentenced to death.
+The pirate was feared and sought after in the 19th century but managed to escape multiple times.
+Until one day, he was finally caught and sentenced to death.
 Visit the statue and get a glimpse of this piece of history.

-Dedicate the following two days to getting to know the region around Barahona in the southwest of the country.
+Dedicate the following two days to get to know the region around Barahona in the country's southwest.
 Choose what you wish to do from the following options:

-After a lunch break, you will begin hiking towards Cachote and learn about the diverse flora on the way.
-Once in the mountain village, immerse yourself in the life of the locals, which still lives today without electricity and water.
-The next town, Villa Nizao, located a few yards behind the rainforest in a fertile valley, depends on agriculture and grows oranges, coconuts, and mangos.
+After a lunch break, you will begin hiking towards Cachote and learn about the diverse flora and the 50 different bird species.
+Once you reach the mountain village, immerse yourself in the locals’ everyday life.
+The next town, Villa Nizao, is in a fertile valley just a few meters behind the rainforest.
 After a strenuous hike, you can refresh yourself in the river before returning to the hotel.

 Option 2: Lago Enriquillo

-Almost 130 feet below sea level is Lago Enriquillo.
-In a slightly dry and hot area, smaller springs and rivers provide fertile soils and welcome contrasts of the landscape.
-Encrusted salt lakes characterize the rather desert-like environment, and nearby is where the Taíno settlements were discovered.
+Lago Enriquillo is a lake that’s about 40 meters below sea level.
+In a slightly dry and hot area, smaller springs and rivers provide fertile soils.
+The encrusted salt lake characterizes the rather desert-like environment, and where the Taíno settlements were discovered.

-On the way to the lake, stop by the giant statue of Enriquillo, the famous chief of the Taino Indians in the early 16th century.
-You can also find other well-preserved sites in the surrounding area.
-Take the steep steps to visit the well-preserved Taíno Caves of Las Caritas.
-The impressive indigenous stone carvings reward the arduous climb.
-The unique views of the beautiful National Park and Lake Enriquillo are also worth all the effort.
+On the way to the lake, stop by the giant statue of Enriquillo, the famous chief of the Taíno indigenous people in the early 16th century.
+You can also find other well-preserved sites in the surrounding area, such as the well-preserved Taíno Caves of Las Caritas.
+The arduous climb is worth it when you reach the impressive indigenous stone carvings.
+Relish unique views of the beautiful national park and Lake Enriquillo.

 Afterward, head back to the hotel.